Decorative neutral curve divider

 Next up is your variable pay, which is most often your sales commission.
 This is the performance-based part of your earnings.
 Your company sets specific sales goals or quotas, and when you hit them, you earn this additional income.
 This is the "on-target" portion of your OTE.
 For example, your goal might be to close a certain amount of new business or bring in a specific revenue figure.
 A well-structured sales compensation plan clearly outlines what you need to achieve to earn your full commission, directly linking your hard work to your paycheck.

-The Simple Formula for Calculating OTE
+The Simple OTE Formula to Remember

 Now, just put the two parts together.
 The formula is as simple as it gets: